Active Directory (AD) is a Microsoft technology that’s something like a phone directory for your network

-As your network evolves, AD accumulates lots of entries for different user and computer objects and old entries can become a problem if they’re forgotten and left in place instead of being deleted or disabled when no longer necessary.
+As your network is constantly evolving, AD accumulates a lot of different types of entries.
+One issue that can arise is old entries being left in place instead of being deleted or disabled when they are no longer needed.

 Keep your AD fresh

 ‘Stale’ objects are user accounts and physical devices that are no longer part of the network.
 User objects have associated passwords, so the user can log their account into the network, while computer objects have access to other information in AD.

 These objects should be removed as they could become attack vectors for bad actors to compromise your network’s security.
 Fortunately, there are many ways to manage this digital detritus.